Managing Your Vacation Rental

 Written by Elizabeth Weedon

-5/5 - (2 votes)
+5/5 - (3 votes)

 When to email your guests

 Send your guests an email around a week or two prior to their arrival.
-The trick is to send it close enough to their arrival that they won’t misplace or forget it, but with ample time to pack and plan accordingly in case they are travelling for a few days prior to their arrival at your home.
+The trick is to send it close enough to their arrival that they won’t misplace or forget it, but with ample time to pack and plan accordingly in case they are traveling for a few days prior to their arrival at your home.

 What to include in your email